KeyanSong/431-2018/slides/class09/README.md

 4. Also, you'll be joining a Project Group containing 4-5 students.
 When we do that, you'll need to have one member of your group fill out the Google Form linked at http://bit.ly/431-2018-project-groups.
     - If anyone is missing today, Dr. Love will assign them to one of the groups that winds up with only four people, so we wind up with 10 groups of 5 students each.

+5. Coming soon:
+    - Before Thursday 2018-09-27, you should read Leek *Elements of Data Analytic Style* Chapters 1-4 and 12.
+    - By Tuesday 2018-10-02, you should read Silver *The Signal and the Noise* Chapters 4 (Weather predictions) and 5 (Earthquake predictions).
+    - [Quiz 1](https://github.com/THOMASELOVE/431-2018/tree/master/quizzes) will be released to you next Friday 2018-10-05 and is due back at noon on Monday 2018-10-08 (Columbus Day).
+    - The instructions for Homeworks 5 and 6 (due 2018-10-19 and 10-26, respectively) [are now posted](https://github.com/THOMASELOVE/431-2018/tree/master/homework).

-5. If you're looking for data to use in your project's Study 2, and you have a medical condition you are interested in studying, you might consider searching [datamed.org](https://datamed.org/), which aspires to be a sort of PubMed for data sets.
+6. If you're looking for data to use in your project's Study 2, and you have identified a medical condition you are interested in studying, you might consider searching [datamed.org](https://datamed.org/), which aspires to be a sort of PubMed for data sets.
     - There are more than 2.3 million data sets there, and while perhaps less than 1% are completely appropriate for our project, that's still a lot of relevant data to consider.
 It's not a perfect resource, by any means, but you really only need to find one that works for you and for me.

-6. The instructions for Homeworks 5 and 6 (due 2018-10-19 and 10-26, respectively) [are now posted](https://github.com/THOMASELOVE/431-2018/tree/master/homework).

 7. You may be interested in the list of R Resources (free courses, books, tutorials and cheat sheets) [compiled by Paul van der Laken](https://paulvanderlaken.com/2017/08/10/r-resources-cheatsheets-tutorials-books/) in August 2017.